gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 | ProjectRegistry                       | 0x832c5391dc7931312CbdBc1046669c9c3A4A28d5 |

-**Sample contracts unique to a round **
+**Sample contracts unique to a round**

-These are contracts that are created/deployed for every round created on goerli
+These are contracts that are created/deployed for every round created on Goerli

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|